-The Shape, Space and Measure learning we do will be directly linked to the number of the week.
-We will explain this further during our Maths Meeting.
+As explained at our Maths meeting, all the Shape, Space and Measure learning we do will be directly linked to the number of the week.

 Position & Direction